dewe/refla-todo/README.md

 # refla-todo

-Description TBD
+Having fun with React and Python/Flask.

-API is live at [http://refla.herokuapp.com/api](http://refla.herokuapp.com/api)
+App is live at [http://refla.herokuapp.com](http://refla.herokuapp.com).

 ## Installation in local setup